 This how-to guide will show you just how simple it is to chalk paint a mason jar.
 Mason jars are so useful!
-They are cute.
-They hold stuff.
-They can be used to display things.
+Firstly, they are cute.
+Secondly, hold stuff.
+Lastly, they can be used to display things.
 I am wild about them.
 Chalk painting a mason jar was the natural solution for me when I decided to look for a new pen organizer for my desk.

 Anyways, here is your easy step by step guide on how to chalk paint a mason jar in 5 easy steps.